 Guidelines for Participation

 The Tuition Exchange is a program of reciprocal tuition remission between participating colleges and universities.
-Those Mount Holyoke College employees whose dependent* children are eligible to apply for a tuition exchange (TE) scholarship should understand that receipt of a TE grant is not guaranteed; and that each college or university has its own criteria for awarding TE scholarships.
+Mount Holyoke College employees whose dependent* children are eligible to apply for a tuition exchange (TE) scholarship should understand that receipt of a TE grant is not guaranteed; and that each college or university has its own criteria for awarding TE scholarships.
 The most current listing of member institutions is contained in the Tuition Exchange pamphlet or on the Tuition Exchange website.
 Each year Mount Holyoke is permitted to offer scholarships for study at other member institutions at a level which is determined by the number of students who in turn attend Mount Holyoke as participants in the Tuition Exchange.

-- dependent child must still live at home with parent being responsible for 50% or more of their finances; and
+- Dependent child must still live at home with parent being responsible for 50% or more of their finances; and

-- dependent child must be under age 24.
+- Dependent child must be under age 24.

 Eligibility for Tuition Exchange does not guarantee a scholarship, only the right to apply for one.